MrCyjaneK/goprod/README.md

 ## Preparing

-You need to install depedencies, for debian check `Dockerfile` for an up-to-date list of **all** depedencies (you usually don't need all of them, unless you deploy from the machine on which you work.)
+You need to install depedencies, for debian check `docker/` for an up-to-date list of **all** depedencies (you usually don't need all of them, unless you deploy from the machine on which you work.)

 So list of required things: